-1. Students who meet the readmission criteria set forth in the Nursing Program Handbook may request readmission to the Nursing Program.
+- 1. Students who meet the readmission criteria set forth in the Nursing Program Handbook may request readmission to the Nursing program.
 Requests should be directed in writing to the Program Head of Nursing as soon as the student has made the decision to reapply.
-Requests must be made prior to February 15 for Fall Semester and May 30 for Spring Semester.

-2. Readmission is not automatic.
+Readmission is based on availability of space.
+Requests must be made prior to February 15 for Fall Semester and May 30 for Spring Semester. - 2.
+Readmission is not automatic.
 Criteria to be considered when a student applies for readmission are outlined in the Nursing Program Handout which is available upon admission to the Program.